improve-ai/swift-ranker/README.md

      - Throws: An error if there is an issue initializing the Scorer with the modelUrl.
     */
     init(modelUrl: URL) throws

     /**
      Rank the list of items from best to worst (highest to lowest scoring)

-     - Parameters:
-        - items: The list of items to rank.
-     - Returns: An array of ranked items, sorted by their scores in descending order.
-     - Throws: An error if items is empty or there is an issue ranking the items.
-    */
-    public func rank<T>(items: [T]) throws -> [T] where T: Encodable

-    /**
-     Rank the list of items from best to worst (highest to lowest scoring)